blockwatch-cc/tzstats-go/README.md

 ## TzStats-Go – Official Go SDK for the TzStats API

 The official Blockwatch Go client library for TzStats.
-This SDK is free to use under a permissive license and is compatible with TzStats API versions up to v012-2022-03-25.
+This SDK is free to use under a permissive license and works with the most recent version of the TzStats API v014-2022-09-06.
 API documentation can be found [here](https://tzstats.com/docs/api).

 Blockwatch maintains this SDK on a regular basis to keep track of changes to the Tezos network and add new API features as they are released.
 Open-source support is provided through issues in this Github repository.
 If you are looking for commercial support, please contact us at licensing@blockwatch.cc.